RowanACM/game_project/README.md

 This repository contains all of the source code for the project.
 In order to run it, clone this repository using `git clone https://github.com/RowanACM/GameProject.git` and navigate into the directory.
 Next run `npm install` to install all of the dependencies.
-To start the server, run `npm run start`.
+To start the web server, run `npm run start`.
+To start the backend server, navigate into the `backend` directory and run `npm run start`.

 All of the processing sketch files are to be placed in `src/p5/`.
 The file `wrapper.tsx` is what we use to put p5 sketches into the React project, so don't touch it.